evorhard/EvorBrain/README.md

 - [ ] Performance optimization
 - [ ] Production build pipeline

-**Development Status**: This is a solo developer project in the planning phase.
-Check the development documents for detailed architecture and task tracking.
+**Development Status**: The foundation is now in place!
+The app runs in development mode with a working UI framework, theme system, and responsive design.
+Database integration is the next major milestone.

 ---